 According to the 1532 Heraldic Visitation of Berkshire county there were (at least) two generations of Humphrey Forster followed by a George Forster of Henley-on-Thames, county Oxfordshire, who married Elizabeth de la Mare in about 1490 and became owner of the Aldermaston Court; a country home in Aldermaston, county Berkshire, near Reading.
-This magnificent estate was operated as a hotel named Aldermaston Manor14 but it's future is in question.
+This estate is now a magnificent hotel named Aldermaston Manor13.
 The Forsters retained ownership of Aldermaston until 1752 when their male line died out.
-The magnificent current buildings (Illustration 9, at right) were built Illustration 9: Aldermaston Court after the Forsters owned the estate.
+The magnificent current buildings were built after the Forsters owned the estate.